WebAssembly/spec/md-proto/WebAssembly.md

 **Validation:**
  - If present, the maximum size is required to be at least the initial size.
- - If present, if the index of any byte in a linear memory with the maximum size would be unrepresentable in an unsigned `iPTR`, validation fails.
+ - If present, the index of every byte in a linear memory with the maximum size is required to be representable in an unsigned `iPTR`.

 TODO: Define `iPTR` in this context.
 Should Memory Sections have a wasm32 vs wasm64 flag?